 The primary reason humans burn fossil fuels is to produce the goods and services that make human prosperity possible.
 Put another way, humans burn fossil fuels to live more comfortable, safer, and higher-quality lives.
-Chapter 3 documents the many ways in which fossil fuels contribute to human prosperity.
+The close connection between fossil fuels and human prosperity is revealed by the history of the Industrial Revolution and analysis of more recent technological innovations.
+See Figure SPM.3.